-The Holmby Hills Rat Pack, as it became known, formed during the 1940s and 1950s and centered around Bogart.
-Sinatra was a member of the esteemed group that also included Bogart's wife, Lauren Bacall, actress Judy Garland and her husband Sid Luft, and actor David Niven and his wife, Hjördis.
+The Holmby Hills Rat Pack, as it became known, formed during the 1940s and '50s; the group centered around Bogart.
+Sinatra was a member of the esteemed group, which included Bogart's wife, Lauren Bacall; actress Judy Garland and her husband, Sid Luft; and actor David Niven and his wife, Hjördis.

 Lauren Bacall Gave The Rat Pack Their Name

-Actress Lauren Bacall met Humphrey Bogart on the set of To Have And Have Not in 1944 and the two quickly became romantically involved.
-Bogart was 25 years older than Bacall and married at the time.
-Bogart quickly divorced his wife, then married Bacall in 1945.
+Actress Lauren Bacall met Humphrey Bogart on the set of To Have and Have Not in 1944, and the two quickly became romantically involved.
+Bogart was 25 years older than Bacall and already married at the time.
+Bogart soon divorced his wife, then married Bacall in 1945.

 The name stuck.
-Bogart and his friends designed a coat of arm, established a motto - "never rat on a rat" - and claimed to live a bohemian lifestyle.
+Bogart and his friends designed a coat of arm, established a motto ("never rat on a rat"), and claimed to live a bohemian lifestyle.

-Bogart died in 1957, and the original Rat Pack fell by the wayside.
-Sinatra missed the friendships he'd established and sought to recreate the experience with his own group.
-He first reached out to Dean Martin, his costar in 1958's Some Came Running.
+Bogart passed in 1957, and the original Rat Pack fell by the wayside.
+Sinatra missed the friendships he had established and sought to recreate the experience with another group.
+He first reached out to the witty and charming Dean Martin, his co-star in 1958's Some Came Running.
 Martin had recently split up from his comedy partner, Jerry Lewis.

-The description of Sinatra, Martin, Davis Jr., Lawford, and Bishop as "The Rat Pack" was one that the media used but the members didn't.
-When the group first formed, it was called "The Clan," although Sinatra reportedly hated the name because of its racial overtones.
-The members were also referred to as "The Summit," which is how Sinatra became known as "The Chairman of the Board."
+The media described Sinatra, Martin, Davis Jr., Lawford, and Bishop as the "Rat Pack" - however, the members did not adopt the name.
+When the group first formed, they considered being called "The Clan," though Sinatra reportedly hated the name because of its connotation.
+Some also referred to the members as "The Summit," which is how Sinatra became known as the "Chairman of the Board."